ysaito2/blog/_posts/2021-12-18-Elongineering.md

 &nbsp;&nbsp;

 The list above is pretty obvious and honestly a bit useless.
 I know.
-Give me a little bit of time to get it right.
+But the point is that there is clearly a consistency in the way Elon Musk tackles *any* engineering problem.
+I just have to spent a little bit more time to get it right.

 &nbsp;&nbsp;